-DUNCAN: Thank you, Senator.
-And I would thank both you for being here and thank you for your service to our great nation.
-Let me just stress that United States Congress will not abdicate this responsibility to support the men and women under your command, nor will it abdicate its responsibility to support our NATO allies or the Baltic states allies that we have.
+Mr. DUNCAN.
+Thank you, Senator.
+And I would thank both of you for being here and thank you for your service to our great Nation.
+Let me just stress that the U.S. Congress will not abdicate this responsibility to support the men and women under your command, nor will it abdicate its responsibility to support our NATO allies or the Baltic States allies that we have.

 General, you said in your statement that when the Kremlin looks to the West they see a cohesive alliance that has both the military capability and political will to defend its member nations.
-You go on to say that Moscow is intent on undermining NATO activity, seeking and exploiting fissures in alliance solidarity.
-When I think about the recent events in the European Union - Brexit coming to mind, but also what President Macon said yesterday - reminded his counterparts that the EU countries give an image of Europe that's not a serious one.
+You go on to say that Moscow is intent on undermining NATO activity, seeking and exploiting fissures in Alliance solidarity.
+When I think about the recent events in the European Union-Brexit coming to mind, but also what President Macron said yesterday-reminded his counterparts that the EU countries give an image of Europe that's not a serious one.

 So when you talk about fissures, what are we doing to shore those fissures up, and how are we meeting them head on?
 Because I don't believe we want to show any weakness to Moscow, and I don't think we have any weakness.
 I think we are showing solidarity.
 I think we're showing strength, and force, and numbers, and then financing it.
-We're seeing NATO and Baltic states countries increasing their spending.
+We're seeing NATO and Baltic States countries increasing their spending.
 So how can we make sure that you can assure us that those fissures are being closed up and addressed?

-TWITTY: Yeah, well, thank you, sir.
-I think you know, that I'm from South Carolina.
-And you're from the great state as well.
+Lt.
+Gen. TWITTY.
+Yes, well, thank you, sir.
+I think you know that I'm from South Carolina.
+And you're from the great State as well.
 So it's good to see you.

-DUNCAN: Go Tigers.
+Mr. Duncan.
+Go Tigers.

-TWITTY: I like your tie.
-(Laughter.)
-But anyway -
+Lt.
+Gen. TWITTY.
+I like your tie.
+[Laughter.]
+But anyway-

-WICKER: Objection.
-(Laughter.)
+Mr. WICKER.
+Objection.
+[Laughter.]

-TWITTY: But at any rate, to answer your question, as you know that we're in an alliance that includes 28 other nations.
+Lt.
+Gen. TWITTY.
+But at any rate, to answer your question, as you know that we're in an alliance that includes 28 other nations.
 And then you add on the EU there, that's 22 common nations when you add on the EU.
 And as you know, EU will have their priorities and we will have our priorities as well.
-You know, one of the priorities in the EU right now, as well as NATO, is ensuring the flow of immigration from North Africa up into Europe - make sure that they suppress that.
+You know, one of the priorities in the EU right now, as well as NATO, is ensuring the flow of immigration from North Africa up into Europe-make sure that they suppress that.
 And that is a priority.
-And in some cases, if you talk to many of our allies, Russia is not the number-one priority.
-So it's those type things, ensuring that we stay locked in step with continued funding, the 2 percent increase, number one.
+And in some cases, if you talk to many of our allies, Russia is not the No. 1 priority.

+So it's those type things, ensuring that we stay locked in step with continued funding, the 2 percent increase, No. 1.
 And also, that operations and activities and exercises are fully funded as part of NATO, and they're actually participating in these exercises.
 And so it's those things that we need to make sure that we stay in lockstep and agreement and continue to show solidarity.

-DUNCAN: Thank you.
+Mr. DUNCAN.
+Thank you.
 I would ask Mr. Jones to talk about the funding, and how NATO's shoring up or solidifying those fissures that we're talking about.